Prime Day Fire Tablet Deals: Get record lows on Fire HD 10 and HD 8 | ExBulletin

 This story is part of Amazon Prime Day 2021 and is a CNET guide on everything you need to know and how to make sure you get the best deal.

-Amazon Prime Day, June 21-22, will never fail to offer a secure deal on your tablet.
+Amazon Prime Day fails to offer solid deals on tablets.
 Here we’re tracking the best prime day deals on Kindle Fire tablets and iPads, so you know which models are worth considering and when it’s best to strike.

 Amazon Fire tablets almost always receive significant discounts throughout Prime Day and Black Friday / Cyber Monday.
 These two times are almost always the best time to buy.
 This year’s Prime Day is no exception.
 The latest Fire HD 10 is available for $ 80 and the Fire HD 8 for $ 45.
 This is the cheapest price we have seen.
 We expect these transactions and other online availability to begin on Monday.